Fighting Exponentially Small Gaps by Counterdiabatic Driving: Discussion

 \section{Discussion}

-In this work, we investigated how the quantum adiabatic dynamics can be assisted in overcoming a spin-glass bottleneck with the use of counterdiabatic driving (CD).
-The model used is an Ising chain admitting a free-fermionic description, first introduced in Ref.~\cite{Roberts2020Noise}, that displays both a gap exponentially small in the system size and two degenerate ground states that differ macroscopically from each other in terms of spin flips.
-The solvability of the model, however, was used only to reach larger system sizes and extract the asymptotic scalings: most of our analysis can be applied without substantial modifications to NP-hard Ising Hamiltonians.
-For this reason, we chose to employ CD terms that can be constructed efficiently on a classical computer: we resorted to two- and three-body ansatzes with coefficients fixed from the Floquet-Krylov variational principle~\cite{Sels2017Minimizing,Claeys2019Floquet}.
-A key finding is that, while these CD ansatzes can amplify exponentially the size of the minimal gap along the adiabatic path, such gap remains exponentially small in the system size $L$, and the probability of ending up in the ground state at the end of the protocol is correspondingly very small for times shorter than $\sim e^{\alpha L}$, with $\alpha$ given in Eq.~\eqref{eq:Delta_min}.
+In this study, we explored how quantum adiabatic dynamics can be enhanced to overcome spin-glass bottlenecks using various approximate counterdiabatic (CD) driving schemes.
+Specifically, we examined the variational local expansion and its improved version known as counterdiabatic optimized local driving (COLD).
+We also introduced a new scheme---quantum brachistochrone counterdiabatic driving (QBCD)---which focuses directly on the bottleneck region while relying only on the approximate knowledge of an exponentially small fraction of the full CD at a single parameter value.
+First, we tested the local expansion approaches on an exactly solvable minimal spin glass toy model described by an Ising chain admitting a free-fermionic description~\cite{Roberts2020Noise}.
+This model provides a valuable testbed with an exponentially small gap and two macroscopically distinct degenerate ground states.
+Its solvability gives access to larger system sizes and the extraction of asymptotic scalings, while the key ingredients and the level of efficiency observed here are further demonstrated in spin-glass models.
+To this end, we employed the variational principle to construct two- and three-body CD terms from the Floquet-Krylov expansion, which can efficiently be simulated on a classical computer~\cite{Sels2017Minimizing,Claeys2019Floquet} and has also recently been realized on quantum hardware~\cite{Romero2025,romero2025proteinfolding,visuri2025digitized}.
+A key finding is that, while these CD ansatzes can exponentially amplify the size of the minimal gap, it remains exponentially small in the system size $L$, and the final ground state probability is of the same order of magnitude for times shorter than $\sim e^{\alpha L}$, with $\alpha$ given in Eq.~\eqref{eq:Delta_min}.